foundry-rs/starknet-foundry/docs/src/appendix/cast/multicall.md

 ### `--output_path, -p <PATH>`
 Optional.

-When provided, it specifies where the template should be saved.
+When provided, it specifies where the template should be saved, it has to be a file path.
 If omitted, the template contents are going to be printed out to the stdout.

 ### `--overwrite, -o <OVERWRITE>`
 Optional.

-If the `--output-path` argument is provided and such a file already exists, this flag decides whether it should be overwritten or not.
+Overwrites the file specified by `--output-path`, if it exists.